 In Italy, there is a bewildering choice of food trail runs from Parmesan cheese trails to routes dedicated to Modena’s balsamic vinegar, Campanian mozzarella, Calabrian leeks or Alba’s white truffles.

 The variety of food and wine tasting holidays in Italy provide endless possibilities.
-See our current offers here from Love Italy’s tour operators
+See our current food & wine offers from Love Italy’s tour operators.

 Eating your way round Italy